 Several years ago, after a few fallow seasons, the vegetable gardens were restarted and since the soil had become so rich and productive, excess vegetables were sold to restaurants and grocery stores in Santa Fe.
 In 2010, the vegetable farm was certified organic.
 In 2011, the vegetable farm was doubled by converting old horse corrals into vegetable production.

 Though the vegetable farm is less than half an acre, our soil, drip irrigation and intensive farming methods make it produce abundantly.
-In 2011 we produced over 13,000 lbs of vegetables and fruit.
+In 2019 we produced 31,000 lbs of vegetables and fruit.
 In addition we grew spinach and salads for our home use.

-We are proud to supply our local Community Supported Agriculture organization, Beneficial Farms, Farm to Restaurant program and many local restaurants, the La Montanita Coop, Natural Grocers by Vitamin Cottage, Whole Foods and the Downtown Grocers Market in Albuquerque and the Santa Fe Farmers Market, and our local Cerrillos market.
+We are proud to supply our local Community Supported Agriculture organization, Beneficial Farms, Squashblossom, the La Montanita Coop, Natural Grocers by Vitamin Cottage, Whole Foods and the Downtown Grocers Market in Albuquerque, the Santa Fe Farmers Market, and our local Cerrillos market.